 I graduated in biology at the Faculty of Science, Charles University in Prague.
-My doctoral research focused on palaeoecology of late-glacial and early-Holocene vegetation and in 2008 I was awarded a Ph.D. at the department of botany.
-Between 2009 and 2011 I worked as a postdoctoral researcher at the Department of Geoscience, Aarhus University studying past interglacial dynamics.
-My basic research interests lie in palaeoecology, which I translate mainly as connection between ecology, geology and archaeology on various time scales, with the aim of investigating processes that are beyond direct observation and experimentation.
-I like studying ecosystem and environment dynamics and succession driven by natural and anthropogenic disturbances (climate, fire and human impact) and linking results with modern processes.
+My doctoral research focused on the palaeoecology of late-glacial and early-Holocene vegetation, and in 2008 I was awarded a PhD at the department of botany.
+Between 2009 and 2011, I worked as a postdoctoral researcher at the Department of Geoscience, Aarhus University, studying past interglacial dynamics.
+My primary research interests lie in Quaternary palaeoecology, which I translate mainly as a connection between ecology, geology and archaeology on various time scales.
+I am interested in studying past ecosystem dynamics and recognising baseline conditions before human impact.
+I also focus on the determinants of ecosystem change, such as climate or disturbances (fire and human impact), and on linking these processes with modern times.

 Visit my Google Calendar to check my availability.

 Publications and CV